khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 - **F** - Doesn’t pass

 Contrast ratios for each color step are calculated using white (`#fff`) and black (`#000`).
 The `50–400` steps all meet a 4.5:1 contrast ratio or higher against $gray-950 (`#1f1e24`) or darker, while the `500–950` steps all meet a 4.5:1 contrast ratio against `$gray-10` (`#fbfafd`) or lighter.

+### Accessing information

+Colour should never be the only visual means of communicating information ([WCAG 1.4.1](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color)).

 Use colors at least two steps apart to ensure distinguishable contrast for states and border/fill combinations.